Danny Hillis: The Pattern on the Stone

 Hillis' 1998 popular science book The Pattern on the Stone attempts to explain concepts from computer science for laymen using simple language, metaphor and analogy.
 It moves from Boolean algebra through topics such as information theory, parallel computing, cryptography, algorithms, heuristics, Turing machines, and evolving technologies such as quantum computing and emergent systems.

 The Long Now Foundation

 In 1986, Hillis expressed alarm that society had what he called a "mental barrier" of looking at the year 2000 as the limit of the future.
 He proposed a project to build a mechanical clock that would last 10,000 years.
-This project became the initial project of The Long Now Foundation, which he co-founded with Stewart Brand and where he serves as co-chairman.
+This project became the initial project of The Long Now Foundation, which he co-founded with Stewart Brand.
 A prototype of the Clock of the Long Now is on display at the London Science Museum.
 A full-scale mechanical clock is being installed at a site inside a mountain in western Texas.